robbiemu/original_gangster/README.md

-# OG
+# OG v.0.1.1-dev
 <small>the original gangster</small>

 **OG** is a command-line AI agent that pairs a fast Go CLI with a Python-based [smolagents](https://github.com/huggingface/smolagents), letting you collaborate with an LLM to:

-* Understand source files and repo history
 * Get help with shell commands
-* Review diffs and plan safe actions
 * Walk through multi-step "recipes" with approval gating
+* Understand source files and repo history
+* Review git diffs and plan safe actions

 ## 🔍 Example Uses